dhirmadi/mwapclient/.openhands/microagents/feature_plan.md

 3. Ensure that:
    - Each task is **small enough for an LLM to handle without drifting or hallucinating**.
    - The total plan can be executed incrementally across multiple OpenHands sessions.

+4. **Document output as new GitHUb issue**:
+   - The output is stored as new issue on github
+   - the issue is formated so it can easily be updated

 ---